danbev/learning-linux-kernel/README.md

 execve("./simple", ["./simple", "non-used-arg"], 0x7ffe36115288 /* 10 vars */) = 0
 ```
 So to answer the question, it is the bash shell that calls execve.
 For some reason
-that was not clear to be before.
+that was not clear to me before.
 Take a look at [load_elf_binary](https://github.com/torvalds/linux/blob/575966e080270b7574175da35f7f7dd5ecd89ff4/fs/binfmt_elf.c#L681)
 for details on the loading.
 This function will inspect the elf program header
 and look for an `INTERPR` header. which is our case is: